DenverArtMuseum/her-brush/content/exhibition/introduction.md

 {{< q-figure id="2018-155" caption="Left to right, the characters read “pines” and “waves”." >}}

 Notice the forceful calligraphy.
 It splinters and breaks—like waves or rugged pine bark—into white streaks.
-Murase Myōdō created this powerful work using her left, nondominant, hand.
-At 39, an accident rendered her right side paralyzed.
+[Murase Myōdō](/artists/#Murase-Myōdō-村瀬明道/) created this powerful work using her left, nondominant, hand.
+At thirty-nine, an accident rendered her right side paralyzed.
 Resolute to continue pursuing her passions, she taught herself to use her left hand.

 {{< q-figure id="2018-215" >}}